 Prioritizing and investing in digital business

-Of the three key business technology trends the survey asked about, just more than half of all respondents say their organizations have made two of them—big data and analytics, and digital marketing and social tools —at least a top-ten corporate priority on their strategic agendas (Exhibit 1).
+Of the three key business technology trends the survey asked about, just more than half of all respondents say their organizations have made two of them—big data and analytics,3 and digital marketing and social tools4 —at least a top-ten corporate priority on their strategic agendas (Exhibit 1).
 In fact, for each of the three trends, between 6 and 9 percent say it is their organizations’ top corporate priority.

 Executives also say their companies view these digital business trends more as offensive strategic weapons than as defensive moves.
-About half of respondents indicate their organizations’ primary objective in addressing big data, digital marketing, or flexible platforms is using the technology to build a competitive advantage in their existing business.
+About half of respondents indicate their organizations’ primary objective in addressing big data, digital marketing, or flexible platforms5 is using the technology to build a competitive advantage in their existing business.
 Some executives report even higher aspirations: between 27 and 30 percent say their organizations are looking to these trends to build a new business or tap into new profit pools.

 The results indicate that companies are indeed supporting these priorities in their budgets: one-quarter of respondents expect their organizations to spend at least 3 percent of their total cost base on digital business initiatives this year (Exhibit 2).
 Across sectors, professional services, high tech, and health care and pharma companies are investing the most, with more than four out of ten respondents in those industries saying their organizations will spend at least 2 percent on digital business.
 Some interesting differences also emerge across roles: 40 percent of CEOs expect investments of at least 3 percent, while only 20 percent of CFOs and 12 percent of chief information officers (CIOs) say the same.
 The discrepancy suggests the management team may lack clarity or a consistent concept about the investments needed to support digital business.